cevatarmutlu/tree_example/README.md

 ## INTRODUCTION

 This repo read the given excel file and create tree from data of the excel file.
-For create tree, use `Pandas` and for to store the tree use `Neo4j`.
+For create tree uses `Pandas` and for store the tree uses `Neo4j`.

 * [INTRODUCTION](#introduction)
 * [USED TECHNOLOGIES](#used-technologies)